Butlin's Memorabilia Website

 Blue Waters Holiday Village

-Owned by Ladbrooks, the camp would open next door to the Warner's Holiday camp in Seaton.
-The site was purchased by Warner's and would merge with the Seaton camp to form the new name of Lyme Bay Holiday Village.
+Acquired by Ladbrooks, the camp is set to launch adjacent to the Warner's Holiday camp in Seaton.
+The property was bought by Warner's and will combine with the Seaton camp to create the new identity of Lyme Bay Holiday Village.

 Lyme Bay